 I think we all find it hard to put down the mobile phone, step away from the tablet and avoid the hypnotic draw of the TV.
 Being away from technology is such a good thing for your mind and your body so why aren’t we pushing this more with our children and enjoy the benefits of tech-free days?

 Tech-free days are extremely beneficial to give your little (or not so little) ones the time away from bright screens, distracting beeping and addictive games, plus the stress that comes with a life lead through social media.
-This is even more worrying in teenagers, especially with night-time use, as discussed in this article from the Guardian.
+This is even more worrying in teenagers, especially with night-time use.

 But worry not, as we’ve got some top tips to banishing tech (just for a little while) and encouraging your children to interact with the family and the world around them…